influxdata/docs-v2/content/enterprise_influxdb/v1.9/administration/configure/config-data-nodes.md

 #### `cache-max-memory-size = "1000000000"  # 1g`

-The maximum size a shard cache can reach before it starts rejecting writes.
+The maximum size in bytes that a shard cache can reach before it starts rejecting writes.

 Environment variable: `INFLUXDB_DATA_CACHE_MAX_MEMORY_SIZE`

 #### `cache-snapshot-memory-size = "26214400"  # 25m`

-The size at which the TSM engine will snapshot the cache and write it to a TSM file, freeing up memory.
+The size in bytes at which the TSM engine will snapshot the cache and write it to a TSM file, freeing up memory.

 Environment variable: `INFLUXDB_DATA_CACHE_SNAPSHOT_MEMORY_SIZE`